domaindetails.com

 New Single-Tier Pricing

-In 2025, Dynadot introduced single-tier pricing—everyone gets the same low rates previously reserved for bulk buyers.
+In 2025, Dynadot introduced single-tier pricing (still in effect for 2026)—everyone gets the same low rates previously reserved for bulk buyers.
 Registration, renewal, and transfer all cost $10.88 for .com.
 No hidden fees, no upselling at checkout.
 Bulk accounts ($500+/year) still get perks like API access and priority support, but pricing is the same for all.

 Included Free